Eschatologue/CM_wiki/docs/class/barbarian/ruffian.md

 Once you have a hold of something it is nearly impossible for it to escape.
 You gain the following benefit:

 **Improved Grappling**{.inl} The size of creatures that you can Grapple increases by one size.
-When you Grapple a creature more than one size larger than you, its **:rsc-spd: Speed**{ .em } is halved, but you move with it so long as there is an unoccupied space adjacent to it.
+When you Grapple a creature more than one size larger than you, its **:rsc-spd: Speed**{.mv} is halved, but you move with it so long as there is an unoccupied space adjacent to it.

-**No Speed Reduction**{.inl} While you are moving or dragging a Grappled creature that is one size larger than you or smaller, your **:rsc-spd: Speed**{ .em } isn't reduced.
+**No Speed Reduction**{.inl} While you are moving or dragging a Grappled creature that is one size larger than you or smaller, your **:rsc-spd: Speed**{.mv} isn't reduced.

 ### Level 14: Unyielding